Alabama Drug and Alcohol Laws

 May 31st, 2018

 As more state legalize marijuana for medical and recreational use, society’s view on the drug will change.
 In Alabama, marijuana is still illegal in all forms.
 Alabama’s marijuana laws are some of the most strict in the country.
 People facing legal issues due to the sale or use of marijuana can be facing some serious repercussion.
-Felony charges, mandatory jail time, and/or very massive fines are all possible repercussions in Alabama for possessing or selling even small amounts of pot.
+Unlike states such as louisiana and Texas, felony charges, mandatory jail time, and/or very massive fines are all possible repercussions in Alabama for possessing or selling even small amounts of pot.
 The punishments in Alabama associated with marijuana are as follows:

 ?
 1st possession charge for personal use is considered a Class A Misdemeanor and can carry no more than a 1 year in jail and a fine up to $6,000.

 ?
 2nd possession charge or if the drug is not considered to be for personal use is considered a Class C Felony.
 Unlike other states, there is no set amount of cannabis that classifies as personal use.
 It’s at the court and arresting officer’s discretion.
 A Class C Felony in Alabama can result in 1-10 years in prison and a fine up to $15,000.

 ?
 Selling, delivering, or distributing marijuana in any capacity is a Class B Felony and can result in 2-10 years in prison and up to a $30,000 fine.